leeandreww/Masters-Thesis/README.md

 ## Outputs

-- Bias and performance CSV files are written into each script folder.
+- CSV files are written into each script folder.